sqozz/ampel/README.md

 4. `python3 ampel.py`

 ## Technical stuff
-Ampel is build with python, flask, html5 with canvas, css3 and also some javascript.
+Ampel is build with python3, flask, html5 with canvas, css3 and also ~~some~~ javascript (at least it does not depend on jquery…).

 ## Hack me
 The code is quiet flat.
 Try to hack around with it to suit your needs.